forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 [Sign up](https://app.forestry.io/signup/) for a free account with Forestry.io then add a new site from your [dashboard](https://app.forestry.io/dashboard).

-If you **don't** have a Jekyll, Hugo or VuePress site already, click the link in the bottom of the _setup window_ to launch the demo site.
+If you **don't** have a Jekyll, Hugo, VuePress, or Gatsby site already, click the link in the bottom of the _setup window_ to launch the demo site.

 ### Select your Static Site Generator

 Before choosing your repository, Forestry needs to know which static site generator is used to build your site.
-Forestry supports [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), and [VuePress](https://vuepress.vuejs.org/).
+Forestry supports [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [VuePress](https://vuepress.vuejs.org/), and [Gatsby](https://www.gatsbyjs.org/).
 In the case of Hugo, you must also specify which _version_ you use.

 ![](/uploads/2018/02/add-site-flow-choose-generator.png)